 How Traffic Patterns Influence Home Designs

-Believe it or not, traffic is a major consideration in any custom home design, and we’re not talking about the traffic outside your kitchen window.
-Interior traffic patterns –the routes a family uses to navigate the inside of a home – must be carefully thought out when creating custom house plans.
-When designing a custom home, it’s important to keep in mind a few key traffic factors, including:
+Traffic is a major consideration in any home design, and we’re not talking about the traffic outside your kitchen window.
+Interior traffic patterns –the routes a family uses to navigate the inside of a home – must be carefully thought out when choosing house plans.
+When constructing a custom home, it’s important to keep in mind a few key traffic factors, including:

 Efficiency.
 A major goal in any custom home design is to create an efficient traffic pattern.
 This means minimizing crisscrossing through major rooms and preventing “traffic jams” between occupants.
 It also means placing rooms in a way that makes sense for the family using the home.
 For example, if your kids head straight to their rooms after school, placing a staircase near the entryway might be ideal.